 - slices of bread

-- Sauté the garlic, chili (if using) & anchovies, about 3 minutes.
+- Over medium heat, in a saucepan, sauté the garlic, chili (if using) & anchovies, about 3 minutes.

 - Add the cavolo nero when the anchovies melt.
 Cook for 10 minutes.

-- Add water.
+- Add the water.
 Cook another 20 minutes or until water evaporates.

 - Season with salt (if still needed because anchovies are already salty) and pepper.